gentoo-mirror/gentoo-bootstrap/README.md

 with ant-core:0 from the Gentoo tree.
 2. Last tested on GCC 13.
 New versions of GCC are known to occasionally break builds and might need additional patches.
+3. Some of the steps rely on old packages and are not compatible with LTO.

 ## Bootstrapping OpenJDK 17